 Do you currently wear a hearing aid?
 Do you want to improve your hearing?
-Then download the eargym app and complete activities that will help boost your hearing abilities.
+Download the eargym app and complete activities that will help boost your hearing abilities.

 Hearing and age

-Although it is common for hearing to worsen as we age, hearing loss can occur at any stage in our lives.
-This is why it’s vital you look after your hearing now, rather than worry about it later.
-And, if you do experience hearing difficulties, it’s important you know what to do.
+Although it is common to experience hearing loss as we age, it can occur at any stage throughout life.
+This is why it’s vital you look after your hearing now.
+And if you do experience hearing difficulties, it’s important you know what to do.

 Hearing problems in children

-Hearing problems in children can be difficult to identify, but they will have an impact on their ability to develop speech, language and social skills.
+Hearing problems in children can be difficult to identify, but they can have an impact on their ability to develop speech, language and social skills.